openeuler-mirror/secGear/docs/sign_tool.md

 ```
 **Note**:
 Using the `./sign_tool.sh -h` to get help information.
-For trustzone, it will randomly generate a AES key and temporarily stored in the file in plaintext, please ensure security.
+For trustzone, it will randomly generate a AES key and temporarily stored in the file, please ensure security.